What is an Interface?

 An interface is a component that another component can interact with to perform one or more operations.

 Most beginners in programming encounter the term interface when they dive into object-oriented programming or clean code principles like SOLID.
 This article will help you understand what an interface is, irrespective of the programming language that you use.
+It will also cover the concept of programming to an interface, not an implementation.

 An Interface is like a USB Port